-SEAT Technical Services cannot be held liable for any damage caused by modifications and/or work incorrectly performed.
+The SEAT Technical Service cannot be held liable for any damage caused by modifications and/or work incorrectly performed.

-For this reason, we recommend having all work performed by a SEAT Technical Service using $\bf SEAT$ $\bf Original\, Spare\, Parts^{@}.$
+For this reason, we recommend having all work performed by a SEAT Technical Service using SEAT Original Spare Parts®.

-Any type of work or modification performed incorrectly on your vehicle can lead to malfunctions and can cause accidents.
+Incorrectly performed modifications or other kind of work on your vehicle can lead to malfunctions and cause accidents.

-Roof aerial
+Roof aerial\

-The vehicle can be fitted with a foldable and anti-theft roof aerial which can be folded backwards, for example when going through an automatic car wash.
+The vehicle can be fitted with a foldable\ and anti-theft\ roof aerial which can be folded backwards, for example when going through an automatic car wash.